h3th-IV/maSrifiyy/README.md

-# 🏦 maSrifiyy - Your Minimalist JSON Bank App
+# 🏦 maSrifiyy - JSON Bank App

-**maSrifiyy** (مصرفيّ), meaning *"my bank"* in Arabic, is a lightweight and developer-friendly banking app built in **Go**.
+**maSrifiyy** (مصرفيّ),is a lightweight and developer-friendly banking app built in **Go**.
 It offers essential features for managing accounts and transactions using a simple JSON structure.
 Whether you're building a financial prototype or experimenting with Go, **maSrifiyy** is here to simplify your banking needs.

 ---